10 great ways small businesses can beat the summer lull

 Remember that content plan I said you should pull together?
 Here’s where it comes in handy.
 Armed with the knowledge of the blog post topics you want to write about, you can set aside time to bulk write.

-Think about when you’ve spend focused time on an activity.
+Think about when you’ve spent focused time on an activity.
 Haven’t you been productive and got things done?
 You can achieve the same results with your blog posts.

 Set aside time in whatever chunks suit you.
 That might be a couple of hours to a whole day.
 Knowing the topics you want to cover means you can spend this time researching and writing the posts.